 - Rabo de toro (Oxtail, which also usually contains some flour in the sauce)

-Located in the northern edge of the Raval neighbourhood and just moments from La Rambla, this elegant restaurant combining Catalan and French cuisine is one of our favourites.
-Everything is gluten free, and there is a fabulous large selection of wines to go along with your meal.
+Located on the northern edge of the Raval neighbourhood and just moments from La Rambla, this elegant restaurant combining Catalan and French cuisine is one of our favourites.
+Everything is gluten-free, and there is a fabulous large selection of wines to go along with your meal.
 The decor is divine.
 It might not be the cheapest option but you are certain to enjoy the entire experience.
 It is also accredited by the Association for Catalunya Celiacs.

 M2 Gluten Free

 Food from all over the world (hamburgers, pizza, delicious cheesecake…) and all gluten-free.
 Great selection and a nice relaxed atmosphere.
 It is located on Avinguda Diagonal, between Eixample and Les Corts neighbourhoods.
 Accredited by the Association for Catalunya Celiacs.